Introduction and overview of oils activity: where do staff involved with Fuel Duties work?

 ISBC Fuel Duty (Oils) assurance staff may be involved in assuring the supply of a variety of rebated and relieved oils supplied under various mineral oil reliefs, including ‘Marine voyages’ and ‘Horticultural use’.

 In addition to the work carried out by Fuel Duty assurance, staff in Corporate Finance based in Southend and Cumbernauld, process oils returns, account for duty payments, processing claims and make repayments, or at least have done so until recently.

-The Mineral Oils Relief Centre (MORC) in Newcastle, processes approvals for the RDCO scheme and for Tied Oil ‘Distributors and Users’, as well as applications for registration to the schemes.
-MORC also processes applications to make ‘entry of premises’ for biofuel (‘Motor & Heating Fuels’) producers, as well as most mineral oil relief claims and Tied Oil returns.
-It is intended that they will take over the processing of HO10 returns from Corporate Finance’s Central Deferment Office (CDO), Southend, in 2018.
+The Mineral Oils Relief Centre (MORC) in Newcastle, until approx mid-2018, processed approvals for the RDCO scheme and for Tied Oil ‘Distributors and Users’, as well as applications for registration to the schemes.
+This work transferred in stages to BT Ops, Glasgow.
+This work also includes processing applications to make ‘entry of premises’ for biofuel (‘Motor & Heating Fuels’) producers, as well as most mineral oil relief claims and Tied Oil returns.
+From March-April 2018, the work included receipt and processing of HO10 deferred duty returns from the oils majors, and also the HO930 return (biofuels), and the C&E930a return (gas as road fuel).
+Corporate Finance’s Central Deferment Office (CDO), Southend, still check actual bank receipts for the HO10.

 Other staff in the National Approval Centre (NAC) and the National Registration Centres are involved in the authorisation of oils traders, and for the approval, registration and ‘entry’ of their production premises, tax warehouses and wharves.
 Staff at the NRC, maintain the SEED database, whilst staff at the National Verification Centre (NVC) administer and process requests for verification of movements of oil made under electronic Administrative Documents (eADs) both within the UK, and to and from other Member States.